nickfraser/optimum-amd/examples/quantization/brevitas/README.md

 ```

 Most options can be applied independently.
 For optimal results, we suggest using the `--activations-equalization layerwise --apply-gtpq`, but GPTQ may take a long time, depending on your available hardware.

-## RAM offloading

-If quantizing large models, we recommend using the option `--cpu-offload` to offload the model to RAM using [Accelerate](https://huggingface.co/docs/accelerate/index), which loads the model's submodules dynamically to GPU.